 - They love in similar ways

 While being idealistic and imaginative is a good thing, INFJs can sometimes get so caught up in their dreams and visions that they lose sight of reality and the people around them.
 INFJs are abstract and intuitive, and because of this, they can sometimes miss out on noticing or picking up on the finer details.

-ESTPs, however, have the opposite problem where they can get so hyper-focused on the minute details that they miss out on seeing the bigger picture.
-Also, because they focus on what is “real”, they lose out seeing other potentials that could expand their worldview and enhance their thoughts.
+ESTPs, however, have the opposite problem where they can get so hyper-focused on minute details that they miss out on seeing the bigger picture.
+Also, because they focus on what is “real,” they lose out on seeing other potentials that could expand their worldview and enhance their thoughts.